matteofrigo/learn-llms/01-agent-weather/README.md

 ## How it works
 - `main.py` loads a `PromptRegistry`, creates a Mistral chat client, registers the `get_weather_data` tool into the agent, and runs the agent on “What's the weather like in Nice (France)?”.
 - `src/agent.py` loops by asking asks the `agent_router` prompt what to do, parses the JSON decision, either returns a final answer or calls a tool, and logs each step.
-- `src/tools.py#get_weather_data` is a stub that returns fake weather data; swap it with a real API call to make the agent useful.
+- `src/tools.py` contains the wrapper to the api call that gets the weather data.
 - `prompts/registry.yaml` maps environments to prompt versions.

 ## Setup